Kuan-Liu-Lab/causens/README.md

 ## Overview

-`causens` is an R package that will allow to perform various sensitivity analysis methods to adjust for unmeasured confounding within the context of causal inference.
+`{causens}` is an R package that will allow to perform various sensitivity analysis methods to adjust for unmeasured confounding within the context of causal inference.
 Currently, we provide the following methods: